jnthn/raku-log-timeline/README.md

 # Log::Timeline

-When building an application with many ongoing, potentially overlapping, tasks, we may find ourselves wishing to observe what is going on inside of that application.
-Effectively, we'd like to log, but with a focus on things that happen over time rather than just individual events.
+When building an application with many ongoing, potentially overlapping, tasks, we may find ourselves wishing to observe what is going on.
+We'd like to log, but with a focus on things that happen over time rather than just individual events.
 The `Log::Timeline` module provides a means to do that.

+**Status:** while `Log::Timeline` itself works, the things to make it useful are still to come.
+It has been published at this point to enable integration of it into an upcoming Cro release, so HTTP requests and server pipelines can be logged.
+An upcoming Comma release will provide a means to visualize the timeline and observe it live.

 ## Key features

+Currently implemented:

 * Log tasks with start and end times
 * Log individual events
 * Tasks and events can be associated with an enclosing parent task
 * Include data with the logged tasks and events
 * Have data logged to a file, or exposed over a socket

-* Turn on/off what is logged at runtime (socket mode only)
+Coming soon:

+* Supported by [Cro](https://cro.services/), to offer insight into client and server request processing pipelines
+* Visualize task timelines in [Comma](https://commaide.com/)
 * Introspect what tasks and events a given distribution can log
-* Supported by [Cro](https://cro.services/), to offer insight into client and server request processing pipelines
 * When running on MoarVM, get access to a whole range of VM-level tasks and events too, such as GC runs, thread spawns, file open/close, process spawning, optimization, etc.
-* Visualize task timelines in [Comma](https://commaide.com/)
+* Turn on/off what is logged at runtime (socket mode only)

 ## Providing tasks and events in a distribution